Welcome to the Premier Website for Professional Business Analysis

 Value-Based Pricing

-Under value-based pricing, product price reflects the customer's perception of product value.
+Under Value-Based Pricing, product price reflects the customer's perception of product value.
 The seller's production costs or service delivery costs play either a minor role or no role at all in setting the price.
 Competitor's prices play a role on insofar as they impact the customer's value perceptions in the seller or competitor products.
 When the "product" is something like an extensive, complex, custom software system, or an extended, complicated customer service contract, the seller may dedicate focused sales and marketing efforts towards the specific customer, to communicate.
 Salespeople refer to such efforts as value-based selling.

-When sellers propose a value-based price to customers, they typically set the first offer high enough to allow the seller to make price concessions during negotiations later.
+When sellers propose a Value-Based price to customers, they typically set the first offer high enough to allow the seller to make price concessions during negotiations later.

 Advantages: Value-Based Pricing

-• With value-based pricing, sellers usually realize substantial margins and profits (relative to other pricing approaches) when they communicate customer value successfully. .
+• With Value-Based Pricing, sellers usually realize substantial margins and profits (relative to other pricing approaches) when they communicate customer value successfully. .

 • Customer satisfaction can also be high when the seller measures and documents customer value.